 An empty array is specified as the default value because not all users have an employeeType attribute.
 A default value of [] ensures that policies can safely use this attribute to define conditions.

-2. From the Type list, select Collection .
+- 2. From the Type list, select Collection. - 10.
+Click Save changes.

 The final attribute configuration should resemble the following image.